pwncollege/dojo-helpers/README.md

 Current scripts:

 - **forward**: forwards various types of connections (TCP, UDP, UNIX, SOCKS) between the dojo and your local machine.
 Can be used to get proxied internet access on the dojo!
+- **backup**: handles backing up and restoring your dojo home directory.
+Use this often!